-Dr. Barbara Drigo is a tenured Senior Research Fellow and Senior Lecturer at the University of South Australia (UniSA), as well as a member of the editorial boards for several esteemed academic journals.
+A/Prof Barbara Drigo is a Microbial Ecologist at the University of South Australia (UniSA), as well as a member of the editorial boards for several esteemed academic journals.
 Her passion for applied research is evident in her commitment to advancing microbiological practices, resulting in significant global contributions.
-Dr. Drigo leads the molecular microbial components of various projects with a combined funding of $17M and was recently recognized as a 2023 Women in Innovation SA finalist in the science category.
-Dedicated to addressing antimicrobial resistance (AMR) on a global scale, she has collaborated with the World Health Organization, the World Organisation for Animal Health, and the Food and...
+A/Prof Drigo leads the molecular microbial components of various projects with a combined funding of $17M and was recently recognized as a 2023 Women in Innovation SA finalist in the science category.
+Dedicated to addressing antimicrobial resistance (AMR) on a global scale, she has collaborated with the World Health Organization, the World Organisation for Animal Health, and the Food and Agriculture Organisation of the...
 Read more

 About me

-Dr. Barbara Drigo is a tenured Senior Research Fellow and Senior Lecturer at the University of South Australia (UniSA), as well as a member of the editorial boards for several esteemed academic journals.
+A/Prof Barbara Drigo is a Microbial Ecologist at the University of South Australia (UniSA), as well as a member of the editorial boards for several esteemed academic journals.
 Her passion for applied research is evident in her commitment to advancing microbiological practices, resulting in significant global contributions.
-Dr. Drigo leads the molecular microbial components of various projects with a combined funding of $17M and was recently recognized as a 2023 Women in Innovation SA finalist in the science category.
+A/Prof Drigo leads the molecular microbial components of various projects with a combined funding of $17M and was recently recognized as a 2023 Women in Innovation SA finalist in the science category.
 Dedicated to addressing antimicrobial resistance (AMR) on a global scale, she has collaborated with the World Health Organization, the World Organisation for Animal Health, and the Food and Agriculture Organisation of the United Nations to enhance laboratory capacities in low- and middle-income countries.
-Dr. Drigo holds several notable positions, including Chair of the Joint Academic Microbiology Seminar (Adelaide branch), Chair of 500 Women Scientists Australia and New Zealand and, Senior Researcher and Ambassador for eXXpedition.
-Since 2024, Dr. Drigo has collaborated with colleagues from the Future Industries Institute (FII), STEM, and the College of Health Sciences, along with experts from the University of Adelaide, to shape a cohesive educational vision for the Adelaide University.
+A/Prof Drigo holds several notable positions, including Chair of the Joint Academic Microbiology Seminar (Adelaide branch), Chair of 500 Women Scientists Australia and New Zealand, and, Senior Researcher and Ambassador for eXXpedition.
+Since 2023, A/Prof Drigo has collaborated with colleagues from the Future Industries Institute (FII), STEM, the College of Health Sciences, and experts from the University of Adelaide to shape a cohesive educational vision for Adelaide University.
 Their initiatives aim to:

 1. Address critical epidemiological challenges.